and how Covid affected the Retail Industry

 – Manually searching competitor web shops by hand

 – Automatically searching competitor web shops with data mining, bot crawling etc.

 – Automatically searching B2C price comparison engines (this process though used, could involve legal liability issues)

-– Manually identifying my own products while browsing on competitor web shops or price comparison engines and manually storing that information like competitor name, URL, price, availability, promotions, etc., to spreadsheets, databases, or content management systems.
+– Manually identifying my products while browsing on competitor web shops or price comparison engines and manually storing that information like competitor name, url, price, availability, promotions etc., to spreadsheets, databases, or content management systems.

 – Manually checking the stored data of the previous step with recurrence onto the competitor web shops or price comparison websites, to find what data has changed and update my stored information.